-The DSPS offers several specific trainings in collaboration with external trainers.
+The DSE offers several specific trainings in collaboration with external trainers.
 These courses are reserved for EPFL staff and their cost is borne by the employee’s department.

 Training in driving counterbalanced and reach forklift trucks:

 - One-day training: for people wishing a scale-up training; it is imperative to hold a valid forklift driver permit that is recognized by SUVA.
 Course fee: CHF 265.-

 - Two-day training: for people who wish to obtain a forklift driver permit recognized by SUVA and who already have practical experience.
 Course fee: CHF 620.-

 - Four-day training: for people who wish to obtain a forklift driver permit recognized by SUVA and who have little or no practical experience.
 Course fee: CHF 1,190.-

 This training takes place during one day.